TheRestartProject/RepairDirectory/docker/README.md

     docker/bin/tests unit

-This command also creates code coverage reports and code documentation from the unit tests that are run, which are available as html.
+This command also creates code coverage reports from the unit tests that are run, which are available as html.

 ### Feature tests